Race Discrimination Employment Attorneys in San Bernardino

 A Race Discrimination Attorney Will Ensure Justice is Served

 When racism veers its ugly head in the workplace, that act is inexcusable and illegal.
-Discrimination based on race or color is therefore one of the worse and most harmful events that can occur to an applicant or employee.
+Discrimination based on race or color is, therefore, one of the worse and most harmful events that can occur to an applicant or employee.
 Therefore, do not hesitate to contact an attorney if such an event takes place.

 Our Track Record of Proven Results Sets the Pace for the Industry

 California, and San Bernardino, in particular, is home to some of the most diverse workforce in the U.S. After repeated government and legislative actions on the federal, state, and local level, individuals from all racial backgrounds have unprecedented opportunities to work in all fields and industries.
 However, even with all of the laws showcasing decades of civil rights advances, there are still remnants of racial prejudices in the workplace.
-In response, our firm has assisted hundreds of clients recover just compensation for being victims of many types of racial discrimination and retaliation.
+In response, our firm has assisted hundreds of clients to recover just compensation for being victims of many types of racial discrimination and retaliation.
 It is sad, but the only way that businesses learn the laws prohibiting race discrimination is after they have violated the laws and judgments or settlements have affected them financially.

 What Is Race Discrimination?